 Toronto Pearson (YYZ) is the main hub for Air Canada and the largest and busiest airport in the country.
 Situated just 28km from downtown Toronto, it’s easy to make the most of your long layover by heading into the city.

-Given that the lines at security can be long, plan your layover accordingly if you want to see some of Toronto.
-Thanks to a fast rail connection to the center of town, you can get from the airport to Union Station in just 25 minutes.
+Since security lines can be long, plan your layover accordingly if you want to see some of Toronto.
+Thanks to a fast rail connection to the city centre, you can get from the airport to Union Station in just 25 minutes.
 The station is bang in the middle of Toronto’s downtown area and just a short walk from the shore of Lake Ontario.
 Read on to find out which of the city’s attractions you can see on your layover.

 For those who don’t have time to go into town, Toronto Pearson can be a decent place to spend a few hours if you can find an empty gate or pay to use one of the lounges.
 With WiFi throughout the terminals and comfortable seating in a few areas, there are opportunities to relax or get some work done.
 The airport is also home to permanent and temporary art exhibitions, including two dinosaur skeletons on display in Terminal 1.
 Please look at our Toronto Pearson Airport Guide for more information on the airport.

 Hop-on Hop-off Sightseeing Bus

 CitySightseeing Toronto operates a 21-stop sightseeing hop-on hop-off tour of Toronto.
 The route takes you to the St. Lawrence Market, Distillery District, Eaton Centre, Casa Loma, Yorkville, Royal Ontario Museum, Art Gallery of Ontario, Chinatown, Kensington Market, CN Tower, Ripley’s Aquarium, Waterfront and Hockey Hall of Fame.
-Add the harbour cruise extension for awesome views of the city skyline.
+Add the harbour cruise extension for incredible views of the city skyline.

-- Time Required: The full bus route takes two hours without stops.
+- Time Required: The entire bus route takes two hours without stops.
 The harbour cruise takes 45 minutes, but waiting times may occur.